wiseman/mavelous/README.md

     STABILIZE> module load mmap
     ```

-A web browser will open showing you the Mavelous interface.
+A web browser will open showing you the Mavelous interface, or you can point a browser to http://localhost:9999.

 You'll be able to use the Mavelous interface to control Guided mode once in
 flight.
 Find out more about guided mode on [ArduCopter](http://code.google.com/p/arducopter/wiki/AC2_GuidedMode).